-Our progressive method is able to maintain 2×90 frames per second in different viewpoints required by the HTC VIVE, at a resolution of 1448×1608 per eye on an RTX 2080 TI with 4xMultisample anti-aliasing (MSAA) and a fixed fill budget of 3 million points per frame after the data was fully loaded.
+Our progressive method is able to maintain $2 \times 90$ frames per second in different viewpoints required by the HTC VIVE, at a resolution of $1448 \times 1608$ per eye on an RTX 2080 Ti with 4xM-SAA and a fixed fill budget of 3 million points per frame after the data was fully loaded.
 For the Vienna data set, the frame rate targets are also achieved during loading if the fixed fill budget is lowered to one million points.
 In VR, the entire progressive rendering pipeline is executed twice, once for each eye.
 Since the frame rate is locked at 90fps and the fill-budget at 3 million points, the image converges at a rate of 180 million points per second.
 The number of points of the model affects time to convergence, but it does not affect rendering performance because we render at most numReprojected + fillbudget points per eye in a frame.
 Since the pose of the head-mounted display always changes from frame to frame - even if it sits on a table, due to tracking noise - the result will closely approach but never truly reach convergence.
+With 4xMSAA and a resolution of 1448x1608, the maximum number of points that may be reprojected per eye is $4 \cdot 1448 \cdot 1608 = 9.3M$ .